-There are a variety of musical styles (protest songs, world music, bluegrass, paperless songs, favorite Lutheran hymns, and songs by the likes of Marty Haugen, Bret Hesla, and Ray Makeever) and instrumentation (from piano, guitar, and bass, to accordion, banjo, and pipe organ).
+We use a variety of musical styles (protest songs, world music, bluegrass, paperless songs, and favorite Lutheran hymns) and instrumentation (from piano, guitar, and bass, to accordion, banjo, and pipe organ).
 Each Sunday morning the two services are identical musically, but they are different from week to week.

 The preacher changes from one week to the next, too.
 Sermons are usually given by Pastor Jeff Sartain, Pastor Anna Helgen or Deacon Lauren Morse-Wendt.